KonaTrillium/human-gtfs-ids/README.md

     - If a `service_id` is only found in `calendar_dates.txt` (i.e. it's an exception-only ID), the ID will become _the date that it first appeared in the file_.
 For Trillium's GTFS Manager, this means the ID of an exception-only calendar that applies on multiple holidays will become an ID of the first listed holiday.
 - `trip_id` will become a concatenation of the route name, direction name (from `directions.txt`, uses `direction_id` if a name isn't found), altered `service_id`, sequence in block, and start time, separated by `_`.
   - This should always be unique.
 The script will fail if identical trip IDs are generated.
+  - May append `block_id` to preserve uniqueness when this is required.
   - Route names are determined by `route_short_name` or `route_long_name` from `routes.txt`, whichever is available.
 The script will failure if neither field is populated.
 - `route_id` will become the `route_short_name` or `route_long_name` from `routes.txt`, whichever is available, with certain values (like spaces or `&`) removed or altered.
   - Some feeds contain multiple agencies, which may result in a route name that appears twice, which would lead to a duplicate route ID.
 Upon seeing the second route, the script will append the agency ID to that route, and will fail at that point if it's still not unique.